 See the beauty and wonder of the Tongass National Forest, the nation’s largest national forest, on wildlife tours, wilderness hikes, and bike tours through the Tongass temperate rainforest.

 Victoria, British Columbia

 Victoria, British Columbia’s capital and your final port of call, is a charming and lively place to visit with lots to see and do.
 Explore Butchart Gardens, a jewel box of vivid floral displays and themed gardens.

-Tour the oldest Chinatown in Canada, stopping for dim sum and shopping for herbal remedies.
+One of the top things to do in Victoria is to tour the oldest Chinatown in Canada, stopping for dim sum and shopping for herbal remedies.
 For a historical and cultural perspective of Victoria and Western Canada, tour the Royal British Columbia Museum.
 While you’re in a British state of mind, stop for afternoon tea at the iconic Fairmont Hotel.

 What cruise ship sails roundtrip from Alaska to Seattle?

 When you book round-trip cruises from Seattle to Alaska, you’ll sail on Celebrity Solstice, the debut ship of Celebrity’s award-winning Solstice class.